To be eligible for Championship designation, a race must meet the following requirements:

 - make our expertise available on a daily basis to help make your event a quality race.

-RESULTS: USATF-NE requires that results on a disk be sent to the office within one week after the race (to include overall place, time, place in age group, age, name, city/state, club)
+USATF-NE requires that full results be available within 24 hours of the race.
+Results must include overall name, place, time, age/division, place in age group, club, and city/state.

-- A complete, printed, list of all finishers, listing: overall place, time, place in age group, age, name, city/state, and club
+A complete list of all finishers, listing overall place, time, place in age group, age, name, city/state, and club must be available by 9:00 a.m. the day following the event.

 - Individual results:

-- top 20 each, USATF-NE male and female finishers under 40
+- top 50 overall finishers male and female

 - Team results: